Sergio00166/OEPWS/README.md

 A Windows 'shell' with its own simple syntax

-And if you write native windows commands "works".
+And if you write native windows commands "works".<br>
+Write # before the command and it will executed on the windows native powershell

 To run an executable from the current directory write before the file ".\\"